tm2005/Horner_Nets/README.md

 # ODE/PDE Poly

-This repository contains small educational examples for approximating solutions of ordinary differential equations (ODEs) and one partial differential equation (PDE).
+This repository contains examples for approximating solutions of ordinary differential equations (ODEs) and one partial differential equation (PDE).
 The examples compare several approaches: